The scaling limit of critical Ising interfaces is CLE(3): Introduction

 Another natural class of random curves are the interfaces of random-cluster representation of the model (which separate `wired' from `free' regions in the domain).
 Following the introduction of the fermionic observables \cite{smirnov-ii}, it was shown that the Dobrushin random-cluster interfaces converge to chordal $\mathrm{SLE}_{16/3}$.

 The study of more general collections of interfaces for the Ising model and its FK representation has seen recent progress.
 With free boundary conditions, the scaling limit of the interface arcs was obtained \cite{benoist-duminil-hongler}: by taking advantage of the fact that such arcs touch the boundary, an exploration tree is constructed, made of a bouncing and branching version of the dipolar $\mathrm{SLE}_{3}$ process.

-For the FK model, an exploration tree is constructed in \cite{kemppainen-smirnov-ii}, and this tree allows one to represent the random-cluster loops that touch the boundary in terms of a branching $\mathrm{SLE}_{16/3}$.
+For the FK representation of the Ising model, an exploration tree is constructed in \cite{kemppainen-smirnov-ii}, and this tree allows one to represent the random-cluster loops that touch the boundary in terms of a branching $\mathrm{SLE}_{16/3}$.
+More recently, the convergence of the full set of these random-cluster interfaces to $\mathrm{CLE}_{16/3}$ has been shown in \cite{kemppainen-smirnov-iii}.